 4. Educate patients on plan types

 Meanwhile, Medicare beneficiaries can choose to stay in traditional Medicare or go with a Medicare Advantage plan.
-Financial navigators can explain that there are pros and cons to both.
-For example, some experts suggest that an upside to choosing Medicare Advantage is that it can be more affordable.
-But a patient must balance that benefit with downsides, such as geographical restrictions and closed provider networks, which are limitations on the providers that patients can access.
-They can also choose to switch Medicare Advantage plans.
+While some experts suggest Medicare Advantage can be more affordable, a patient must balance that benefit with downsides, such as geographical restrictions and closed provider networks.
+Patients can also switch Medicare Advantage plans.

 5. Tutor patients on enrolling

-You can’t actually enroll a patient in a health plan, but you can educate them and help walk them through the process.
+You may not be able to enroll a patient in a health plan, but you can educate them and help walk them through the process.

 6. Consider pre-enrollment education for yourself